epiiaddone/GermanVocab/README.txt

 German vocabulary testing app

-Built using intellij, mavan, JDBC, mySQL.
+Built using intellij, mavan, JDBC, mySQL, JavaFX.

 To get the app working:
 1. Open the DataSource class.